glossd/fetch/README.md

 $ curl localhost:8080/pets/update -d '{"name":"Lola"}'
 {"name":"Lola 3000"}
 ```
+#### Ignoring request or response
-If you have empty request or response body or you want to ignore them, use  `fetch.Empty`:
+If you have an empty request or response body or you want to ignore them, use  `fetch.Empty`:
 ```go
 http.HandleFunc("/default-pet", fetch.ToHandlerFunc(func(_ fetch.Empty) (Pet, error) {
     return Pet{Name: "Teddy"}, nil
 }))
 ```
+Alternatively, you can use `fetch.ToHandlerFuncEmptyIn` and `fetch.ToHandlerFuncEmptyOut` functions.
+#### Wrappers
 If you need to access http request attributes wrap the input with `fetch.Request`:
 ```go
 type Pet struct {